0

 The article explores the psychosocial effects of hysterectomy, including sexual, psychological, and pain outcomes.
 It notes that sexual functioning is a major concern for patients, and there is a reluctance among healthcare professionals to discuss sexual issues.
 The review highlights methodological challenges in studying hysterectomy outcomes, such as recall biases in retrospective studies.

 The psychosocial effects discussed include a reduction in sexual interest, which may result from hormonal changes and psychological factors.
-Dyspareunia (painful intercourse) and pelvic pain are also considered, with the article suggesting that while the removal of a diseased uterus may relieve these symptoms, postoperative scarring could contribute to pain.
-Depression is cited as a common psychiatric risk after hysterectomy, attributed to the perceived loss of feminine self-image, strength, and child-bearing capacity.
+Physical discomfort and pelvic pain are also considered, with the review noting that while the removal of a diseased uterus may ease physical discomfort for some, postoperative changes could affect physical comfort over time.
+The review also noted that emotional well-being and self-image can be significantly affected by this experience, including the perceived impact on personal identity and life stage.

 The article concludes by emphasizing the need for continued psychosocial research on hysterectomy to better understand and address the potential psychosexual consequences for patients.
-It calls for informed consent to be a critical consideration in hysterectomy procedures due to their potential impact on patients' psychological well-being.
+The review highlights the importance of patients being fully informed and supported when making decisions about their health.

 Link: https://www.tandfonline.com/doi/abs/10.1080/13625180500430200